 - Clean up existing MARC records for print state publications. - Update, July 2017 This project has been delayed when staff time was diverted to implement space reductions.
-Staff hope to complete the project by the end of September. - Update, September 2017 There have been some additional delays as MSL transitions from the Permanent URL (PURL) resolver (previously) hosted by OCLC to the PURL resolver hosted at the Internet Archive.
+Staff hope to complete the project by the end of September. - Update, September 2017 There have been some additional delays as MSL transitions from the Permanent URL (PURL) resolver (previously) hosted by OCLC to the PURL resolver hosted at the Internet Archive. - Update, November 2017 Still unable to find contact person at Internet Archive to access MSL PURL account.
+Links in existing bibliographic records for digitized items have all been validated and fixed.
+Additional bibliographic issues have been identified in records from which new records will be derived.
+Some record issues may not be barriers to proceeding in the creation of new records for digitized state publications.
+MSC transition to SaaS and a just-released update of MarcEdit version 7.0 utility is also impacting the MARC record project.

 Inputs Outputs Outcomes Impacts Jim Kammerer will work with MSC staff and Kenny Ketner to establish project roles and responsibilities for creating new records and cleaning existing records.
-Project team will decide how to store MSC records for noncirculating print items that have been digitized.
+Project team will decide how to store MSC records for non- circulating print items that have been digitized.
 Standardize the hyperlink text in the 856 field for all records.
 Delete records for print items that cannot be found and have an equivalent record for digital version.
 Revised SIRSI template for how MSL and State Government Information Center (SGIC) items are cataloged.
 Items in home location of STATE-PUB will switch to ONLINE.
 SGIC collection will grow in size.
 Makes MARC records for electronic resources available for import by any library, not just MSC libraries.
 Global access to state publications.
 Cleaner, more accurate library catalog records.
 Better user experience; less confusion about what is available from catalog.
 Absence of circulation protects print state publications from possible loss, damage.
 Fewer interlibrary loan (ILL) requests for already digitized items.
 MSL collection shifts to more digital content, which aligns with collection development policy preference for digital over print content.
 By reducing barriers to information access a higher level of transparency in state government is achieved Improved information discovery aides research critical for decision making processes.
 Improved collection management strengthens partnerships with existing and potential MSC and state depository library partners.